jumpnow/jumpnowtek-site/_posts/2016-08-30-Qt5-and-QML-Development-with-the-Raspberry-Pi.md

     libqt5websockets5 - 5.7.0+git0+8d17ddfc2f-r0
     libqt5xmlpatterns5 - 5.7.0+git0+574d92a43e-r0

-That's most of the Qt packages in `meta-qt5`, but not all.
+That's most but not all of the Qt packages in `meta-qt5`.

 #### Running Qt Apps